VzBoT3D/docs/docs/vz-other/goliath/assembly.md

 ## Temperature sensor

-The temperature sensor used on the Goliath is usually a PT1000 platinum [resistance thermometer].
+The temperature sensor used on the Goliath is usually a PT1000 platinum [resistance thermometer](https://en.wikipedia.org/wiki/Resistance_thermometer).

 The PT1000 temperature sensor is installed in to the side of the Goliath heater block using an M3 screw thread.